CantRememberThisStuff/CantRememberThisStuff.github.io/contribute.md

 ## Structure

-Each WAD Command is defined in a file in the [`_wadcoms/`] folder named as `<tool name>.md`, such file consists only of a [YAML] front matter which describes the command and its attributes.
+Each Command is defined in a file in the [`_cantrememberthisstuff/`] folder named as `<command_name>.md`, such files consists only of a [YAML] front matter which describes the command and its attributes.

 The full syntax is the following: